HISTORY OF PASCO COUNTY

 A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-This page was last revised on May 13, 2008.
+This page was last revised on Jan.
+11, 2021.

 ALICE FRYER HALL (1904-1996), a teacher and journalist, moved to Zephyrhills in 1941.
 She was a member of the Chamber of Commerce, Garden Club, veteran’s associations and the Democratic Party.
 She devoted herself to bringing a hospital to the community, which she did in the 1980s.
 She then raised $750,000 for state-of-the-art cardiovascular equipment.
 In the early 1970s she helped open the community’s first nursing home.
 Hall supported the establishment of parks, museums and a rescue squad in Zephyrhills.
 She was born in Mississippi.

-BENJAMIN H. HAMPTON (1841-1939) came to Florida in 1890 "in search of relief from a severe attack of rheumatism," settling in Avon Park.
+BENJAMIN M. HAMPTON (1841-1939) came to Florida in 1890 "in search of relief from a severe attack of rheumatism," settling in Avon Park.
 Upon recovering, he traveled to Colorado and Colorado in search for gold.
 He subsequently returned to Florida, coming to New Port Richey in 1918, when he planted a ten-acre orange grove, even though he was approaching 80.
 He was known locally as "the rancher of Rancho Glen Haven."
 He planted a new grove on his 91st birthday and lived to pick much citrus from his new grove before he died at age 98.
 He was born in West Philadelphia (later Fairmont Park), Pennsylvania, and he fought for the Union in the Civil War.
 In 1929 he said that one of his most treasured memories was seeing and hearing Abraham Lincoln.

 HENRY WILLIAM HANCOCK (1822-1895) was born in Georgia on Sept.
 19, 1822.
-In 1846 he married Sarah Caroline Townsend (1892-1910), a daughter of Capt.
+In 1846 he married Sarah Caroline Townsend (1829-1910), a daughter of Capt.
 Jack Townsend, in Alachua County.
 He received his deed for his homestead on Hancock Lake on April 1, 1854, as a compensation for service with the Florida Volunteers.
 Mr. Hancock served in the Confederate Army as a private in Capt.
-John Parson's Florida Guards.
+John Parson’s Florida Guards.
 A notice in the Sunland Tribune in 1881 reads: "Mr. Henry Hancock resident of Hernando County for 30 years has eleven children and eighteen grandchildren.
 He possesses one of the finest places in the county bordering on Lake Otter, which has a fall of some 20 feet, 400 orange trees and 20 acres of corn."
 He died at his home on Hancock Lake on Jan.
 18, 1895.
 Their children were:

 • Eliza, born 1847, married Durham H. Hancock